 - PSYCH-UA 25, 34, 35

-- SCIED-UE "Science in Our Lives" courses (must be 3 credits or more).
+- SCIED-UE 2XX ("Science in Our Lives") courses (must be 3 credits or more).
 After Fall 2023, no other SCIED-UE courses are eligible.

 Our Social Impact Core is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, culture and governments, and our global society.
 This core consists of: